Mastercard/flow/assert/assert-core/README.md

 ## Flow Selection

 The framework will default to exercising all flows in the model that are relevant to the system under test.
-It is possible to run a subset of flows by setting the `mctf.filter` system properties described above.
+It is possible to run a subset of flows by setting the filter system properties described above.

 Note that flows will automatically be brought into the execution order as required to satisfy flow dependencies in the system model.